aivanzhang/data_checks/README.md

 > [!WARNING]
 > Documentation for the base `Check` class is limited and still in a work in progress.
 For now, you can refer to the source code and its corresponding docstrings for more information.
 ### Subclassing from the Base Suite
+The base `Suite` class (`data_checks.base.check`) define methods used to initialize, customize, and execute a suite and its checks.
+It also has methods to store data related to the suite and its execution as well as interact with its checks.
+It is not recommended to directly subclass the `Suite` class unless you have a specific use case that requires it.
+Instead, use the `DataSuite` class (`data_checks.data_suite`) which is a simplified and beginner friendly subclass of the `Suite` class.

+If you truly want to modify the base `Suite` class, you can do so by subclassing it and overriding its methods.
+However be :bangbang: **extremely careful** :bangbang: when doing so as it may break the functionality of the library.
+If you do so, make sure to test your suite thoroughly.

+> [!WARNING]
+> Documentation for the base `Suite` class is limited and still in a work in progress.
+For now, you can refer to the source code and its corresponding docstrings for more information.
 ### Hierarchy
 ### Execution Flow